yuyan-z/COSE-player/README.md

 # COSE-player
-A tool for player the Airline Game automatically
+A tool for player the Airline Game automatically.
+Just for fun...
+I'm too boring

 ## Requirement
 Pycharm 2023.2.1.0